The GOP’s Not-So-Cunning Plan to Blame a Shutdown on Democrats

 That likely increased the odds that Congress fails to strike a deal before the government runs out of money on Friday.
 While forcing a shutdown over the fate of the Dreamers had once seemed like a risky strategy for Democrats, the uproar over Trump’s remark makes it easier for them to blame the situation on the unreasonable demands of a demonstrably racist president.

-While Fox News’s initial instinct was to argue that Trump is right about the countries being “shitholes” (and thus, their inhabitants being less deserving than people from awesome countries like Norway), some GOP lawmakers tried a different tactic: claiming the president said nothing of the sort.
+While Fox News’ initial instinct was to argue that Trump is right about the countries being “shitholes” (and thus, their inhabitants being less deserving than people from awesome countries like Norway), some GOP lawmakers tried a different tactic: claiming the president said nothing of the sort.
 On Sunday Republican Senators Tom Cotton and David Perdue said that they didn’t hear Trump make the vulgar remark in last week’s Oval Office meeting, essentially calling Democratic Senator Dick Durbin a liar.

 Trump, who didn’t initially deny making the remark, helped muddy the waters when he tweeted that he used language that was “tough,” but not what Durbin said.
 He added that he didn’t insult Haiti, allowing for the possibility that he did insult El Salvador and African countries.